alexcgar/Automatizacion-Pedidos/README.md

 # Project: Automated Prediction System

 ## Overview
 This project is a Flask-based backend application designed to automatically fetch, process, and provide product predictions.
 The system is particularly useful for scenarios involving large datasets.
+The frontend it´s fully developd using React.

 ## Features
 - **Automated Prediction Fetching**: Fetches and processes predictions periodically (every 3 minutes).